Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Numerical examples

-Figure~\ref{fig:branin_comp_l2} shows the relative error $\Vert\bm F_r-\bm F\Vert_F/\Vert \bm F\Vert_F$ ($\Vert\cdot\Vert_F$ is the Frobenius norm) in Kriging and PhIK as a function of the observation numbers, where the first eight are the ``original" observations and the rest are added according to the active learning algorithm.
+Figure~\ref{fig:branin_comp_l2} shows the relative error $\Vert\hy-\ey\Vert_2/\Vert \ey \Vert_2$ in Kriging and PhIK as a function of the observation numbers, where the first eight are the ``original" observations and the rest are added according to the active learning algorithm.
 With the original eight observations, the PhIK result (about $8\%$ error) is much better than the Kriging (more than $50\%$ error).
-As more observations are added by the active learning algorithm, the error of Kriging decreases almost linearly to approximately $4\%$ (20 observations).
-The error of PhIK reduces from $8\%$ to $4\%$ (12 observations).
-Adding additional observations does little to improve the accuracy.
-For $20$ observations, the accuracy of Kriging and PhIK is approximately the same.
-In both Kriging and PhIK, the accuracy of regression generally increases with the number of observation points.
-In Kriging, the accuracy increases because the accuracy of the mean and covariance estimates increase with the number of observation points.
-In PhIK, the mean and covariance are decided by the ensemble $\hat{\bm F}^m$ only.
-Thus, they are unchanged as more observations are made available.
-Of note, $f$ is not a realization of $\hat f$.
-Also, it is expected that an approximation $\hat f$ that provides better mean and covariance approximations will result in more accurate GPR prediction.
+As more observations are added by the active learning algorithm, the error of Kriging decreases quickly to nearly $1\%$ (24 observations).
+The error of PhIK reduces from $8\%$ to $4\%$ (10 observations), then it slowly reduces to $3\%$ (24 observations).
+According to the discussion in Section~\ref{sec:act}, this is because Kriging introduces a new basis function $k(\bm x, \bm x^{(N+1)})$ when a new observation at location $\bm x^{(N+1)}$ is available and the Gaussian kernel is suitable for approximating smooth functions like $f$.
+On the other hand, using $12$ observations is sufficient to identify an accurate approximation of the exact field in the space spanned by $\Hy$, and adding few observations doesn't result in significant change.
+This is why the convergence is very slow with more than $12$ observations.
+We also note that if we use empirical mean only to approximate $\ey$, the relative error is $18\%$.
+This indicates that observation data are incorporated effectively to improve the prediction accuracy.